mckn-larp/history/1-Sabbat/README.md

 ### Templar Gabrielle Durand
 - **Role:** Political Advisor and Diplomatic Blade
 - **Overview:**
   Once a Toreador of high society, Gabrielle now serves as Sophia’s right hand in matters of **politics, diplomacy, and assassination**.
-Behind her polished charm lies a ruthlessness that rivals any dominion’s.
+Behind her polished charm lies a ruthlessness that rivals any Archbis.
 - **Reputation:**
   Smiling danger.
 Those who underestimate her typically don't survive their first mistake.